bigsql/plprofiler/doc/examples.md

 PL Profiler Examples
 ====================

+In this tutorial style set of examples, I mostly want to demonstrate the different ways, **plprofiler** allows to capture profiling data.

 It is assumed that anyone, interested in profiling complex PL/pgSQL code, is familiar with performance testing in general and performance testing of a PostgreSQL database in particular.
 Therefore it is also also assumed that the reader has a basic understanding of the pgbench utility.

 The example test case